History of Pacoima, Los Angeles in Timeline

 General Motors closed its Van Nuys plant in 1992, causing the loss of 2,600 jobs.

-By 1994, Pacoima was the poorest area in the San Fernando Valley, with high rates of public housing and poverty.
-Despite this, the area presented well.
-Howard Berman and Richard Alarcon advocated including Pacoima in a bid for a federal empowerment zone in 1994.
+By 1994, Pacoima was the poorest area in the San Fernando Valley due to factory closings and job losses, despite appearing well-maintained.
+In 1994, Howard Berman and Richard Alarcon advocated including a 2 sq mi area (5.2 km) in Pacoima for a federal empowerment zone.

-In 1994, Officer Minor Jimenez credited community involvement for a decrease in crime in Pacoima, with residents cooperating with the police.
-Agreements with liquor store owners to erase graffiti and stop the sale of individual cold beers, along with resident meetings with Latino gang members, contributed to positive changes.
+In 1994, Officer Minor Jimenez credited community involvement for the decrease in crime in Pacoima.
+Residents cooperated with the police.
+This resulted in a 6% reduction in major crime.
+There was also an agreement with liquor store owners to erase graffiti and stop selling individual cold containers of beer.
+Resident meetings with gang members resulted in a 143-day period without drive-by shootings.

-In 1994, Pacoima's main commercial strip along Van Nuys Boulevard had few boarded-up storefronts and no vacancies in its main shopping center, but consisted mainly of check-cashing outlets, storefront churches, pawn shops, and automobile repair shops.
-Almost one third of Pacoima's residents lived in public housing complexes.
+In 1994, Pacoima's main commercial strip on Van Nuys Boulevard had few boarded-up storefronts and no vacancies in the main shopping center, but consisted of check-cashing outlets, storefront churches, pawn shops, and auto repair shops.
+Nearly one-third of Pacoima's residents lived in public housing complexes, while others waited in garages and sheds.

 In 1994, the Homework Center opened in the Pacoima Library.